-- Always let the listener see the face of the speaker. - A distance of three to six feet between speaker and listener is best. - Do not speak to a person who has difficulty hearing from another room.
-Get his or her attention before you start to speak. - Don't try to communicate in a noisy environment.
-Turn off the radio or the TV or go to a quiet place for conversation. - Don't shout.
-Raise your voice's volume a little and speak clearly. - Never talk directly into a hearing impaired person's ear. - Keep the rate of speech slow. - Repeat the message, if needed.
-If the person with hearing impairment does not appear to understand what is being said, rephrase the statement rather than simply repeating the misunderstood words. - Above all, treat the person with hearing impairment as an adult with respect.
+Always let the listener see the face of the speaker.
+Keep your communication at about arm's length.

+- Be sure you are in the same room with the person with whom you are communicating - Get their attention before you start to speak by saying their name. - Turn off the radio or the TV or go to a quiet place for conversation. - Never talk directly into a hearing impaired person's ear. - Keep your rate of speech slower. - Repeat the message if needed.
+If the person with hearing impairment does not appear to understand what is being said, rephrase the statement rather than simply repeating the misunderstood words. - Above all, treat the person with hearing impairment with respect.